ItzSomebody/radon/devspaces/README.md

     - The directory 'APP_REPO' will now be synchronized with DevSpace trilogy-radon

-### What Does The 'bind' Command Do?

-Bind (rsync) your Local Repository Folder to the Container's Folder `/data`, the Remote Repository Path.

 NOTES:

 1. You can see the status and progress of synchronization through this [Local Web UI][sync-ui].